AdaCore/gnatstudio/docs/users_guide/compilation.rst

 top-level menu or through the :menuselection:`Build` and :menuselection:`Run` contextual menu items, as described below.

-When GPS detects compiler messages, it adds entries to the :guilabel:`Locations` view, allowing you to easily navigate through the compiler messages (see :ref:`The_Locations_View`) and even to automatically correct some errors or warnings (see :ref:`Code_Fixing`).
+When GNAT Studio detects compiler messages, it adds entries to the :guilabel:`Locations` view, allowing you to easily navigate through the compiler messages (see :ref:`The_Locations_View`) and even to automatically correct some errors or warnings (see :ref:`Code_Fixing`).